jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 * The learning rate (default 0.001)
 * $$\beta_1$$ is the exponential decay rate for the first moment estimates (default 0.9).
 * $$\beta_2$$ is the exponential decay rate for the second-moment estimates (default 0.999).
 This value should be set close to 1.0 on problems with a sparse gradient.
-* $$\epsilon$$ (default $$1e^{-8}$$) is a small value add to mathematical operation to avoid illegal operations like divide by zero.
+* $$\epsilon$$ (default $$1e^{-8}$$) is a small value added to the mathematical operation to avoid illegal operations like divide by zero.
 However, in the TensorFlow documentation, it states "The default value of 1e-8 for epsilon might not be a good default in general.
 For example, when training an Inception network on ImageNet a current good choice is 1.0 or 0.1."

-β temporally smooth out the stochastic gradient descent by accumulate information on previous descent to smooth the changes by the current data sample.
+β temporally smooth out the stochastic gradient descent by accumulate information on the previous descent to smooth the changes by the current data sample.

 The default configuration, including $$\epsilon$$, works well for early development usually.
 The most likely tunned parameter is the learning rate.